-Individuals who do not qualify for a direct admission (see the preceding section) or whose college grade point average is less than C (2.0) may petition the School of Liberal Arts for a probationary admission.
+Individuals who do not qualify for a direct admission (see the preceding section) or whose college grade point average is lower than 2.0 (C) may petition the School of Liberal Arts for a probationary admission.
 Special consideration is given to adult learners and students returning after five or more years.

-Petitions are available from the School of Liberal Arts Office of Student Affairs (Cavanaugh Hall 401, 317-274-3976).
+Petitions are available from the School of Liberal Arts Office of Student Affairs, Cavanaugh Hall 401, (317) 274-3976.
 Transfer students, either within IU or from other colleges or universities, should attach a copy of their college transcript.
-Petitions are reviewed by the School of Liberal Arts Academic Affairs Committee or its representative and should be submitted by the following deadlines:
+Petitions are reviewed by the School of Liberal Arts associate dean and should be submitted by the following deadlines:

-To enroll for the fall semester July 15

-To enroll for the spring

-semester November 15

-To enroll for summer session March 1
+To enroll for the fall semester . . . . .
+July 15 To enroll for the spring semester . . . . . .
+November 15 To enroll for summer session . . . . .
+March 1

-At the discretion of the Academic Affairs Committee, the School of Liberal Arts may admit on a probationary basis those students who do not meet the minimum requirements for direct admission.
+At the discretion of the associate dean, the School of Liberal Arts may admit on a probationary basis those students who do not meet the minimum requirements for direct admission.
 To be considered for probationary admission, students must be in the upper two-thirds of their high school graduating class and have combined SAT scores of at least 650.
-Such students are counseled through the School of Liberal Arts Office of Student Affairs and remain on a probationary status until they have successfully raised their cumulative grade point average to a C (2.0) or better and satisfied any other limitations set by the Academic Affairs Committee; Students admitted on probationary status will become eligible for dismissal if they fail to achieve a 2.3 GPA during each semester until they have reached a cumulative GPA of C (2.0).
-Students who do not achieve a cumulative grade point average of C (2.0) after two semesters, or 24 credit hours, will be dismissed.
+Such students are counseled through the School of Liberal Arts Office of Student Affairs and remain on probation until they have successfully raised their cumulative grade point average to 2.0 (C) and satisfied any other limitations set.
+Students admitted on probationary status will become eligible for dismissal if they fail to achieve a minimum GPA of 2.3 during each semester until they have reached a minimum cumulative GPA of 2.0 (C).
+Students who do not achieve a cumulative grade point average of 2.0 (C) after two semesters, or 24 credit hours, will be dismissed.

-At the discretion of the Academic Affairs Committee, the school will ordinarily admit transfer students whose past performance, experience, or current situation show reasonable potential for successfully completing a degree.
-Such students are counseled through the Office of Student Affairs or their major department and remain on a probationary status until their cumulative grade point average is raised to C (2.0).
+At the discretion of the associate dean, the school will ordinarily admit transfer students whose past performance, experience, or current situation show reasonable potential for successfully completing a degree.
+Such students are counseled through the Office of Student Affairs or their major department and remain on probation until their cumulative grade point average is raised to at least 2.0 (C).